enlighten0707/Body-Part-Map-for-Interactiveness/README.md

 In this paper, we focus on learning human body-part interactiveness from a previously overlooked *global* perspective.
 We construct **body-part saliency maps** to mine informative cues from not only the targeted person, but also *other persons* in the image.

+Note: Our method *does not* depend on extra supervision.
+The main model of our method is trained **without extra PaSta labels**.

 ![](./assets/intro.jpg)

 ## Dependencies